-Asia continues to dominate the world supply of natural rubber, with 93% of total world production in 2013.
-The three largest countries producing natural rubber in 2013 were Thailand, Indonesia and Vietnam.
+Asia continues to dominate the world supply of natural rubber, with 92% of total world production in 2016.
+The three largest natural rubber–producing countries in 2016 were all in Southeast Asia—Thailand, Indonesia, and Vietnam.
 Thailand is currently the largest producer, with Indonesia holding the second position; Vietnam is the third-largest producer.
-Malaysia, which accounted for 32% of world production in 1988, has shifted its emphasis to other crops and nonagricultural investments and produced only 6.9% of the world total by 2016.
+Malaysia, which accounted for 32% of world natural rubber production in 1988, has shifted emphasis to other crops and nonagricultural investments and produced only 6% of the world total by 2016.
 In recent years, Malaysia has developed a significant market for natural rubber latex used to produce dipped goods like gloves.
 This is one of the key reasons it has dropped out of the list of the top three solid natural rubber–producing countries.

 The following pie chart shows world consumption of natural rubber:

-China continues to be the largest consumer of natural rubber in the world, accounting for 33% of the world consumption of natural rubber.
-China uses most of its natural rubber for tire manufacture.
+China continues to be the largest consumer of natural rubber in the world, accounting for nearly 37% of world consumption of natural rubber in 2016.
+China uses most (80%) of its natural rubber for tire manufacture.
 World demand for natural rubber will also be driven by Eastern European countries and other Asian countries, as tire production continues to move to these locations because of lower-cost labor and growing regional demand.

-Recent trends in world natural rubber production include the following:
+Recent trends in the world natural rubber market include the following:

 - After the recession, the natural rubber market weakened, but growth returned in 2010 and 2011 as a result of government stimulus programs that supported the automotive and tire markets.